metaspace2020/sm-webapp/src/tours/intro/steps/20-table.md

 Annotations are the core of the METASPACE platform and this table lets you browse and search them.

 Each row in the table represents one molecular formula annotation within one dataset.
 Try hovering over an Annotation to get more molecular information.

-Take the filtering tour to find out how to dig deeper and compare annotations across datasets.